Thursday, 6 October 2016

 THE DHYANA ASHRAM

-The Dhyana Ashram is located in a place called Kuyil thoppu in Santhome on a 5 acres of Land.
-The Church initially known as “MA DE DEUS” ( Mother of God) started with St. Francis Xavier arrival to Mylapore in the year 1545.
-In 1547 Fr Alphonso Cyprian took over his service.
-A new Church was built for Mae De Deus on 8th September 1576 and the same was maintained by Portuguese Jesuits.
-It was believed that the founder of Madurai mission Fr.
-Robert De Nobili, spend his last days.
+The Dhyana Ashram is located in a place called Kuyil Thoppu in Santhome on 5 acres of Land.
+The Church, initially known as “MA DE DEUS” (Mother of God), started with St. Francis Xavier's arrival in Mylapore in the year 1545.
+In 1547, Fr Alphonso Cyprian took over his service.
+A new Church was built for Mae De Deus on 8th September 1576, and the same was maintained by Portuguese Jesuits.
+It was believed that the founder of the Madurai mission, Fr.
+Robert De Nobili, spent his last days.

-The old Church was pulled down and a new Church was constructed, for which foundation was laid on 29th Feb 1999 and completed on 11th Feb 2000.
-Arch Bishop James Aruldhas and Fr.
-D. Jayaraj was the instrumental for the construction of the new Church.
-Only the original Alter was retained and the rest was built with concrete.
+The old Church was pulled down, and a new Church was constructed, for which the foundation was laid on 29th Feb 1999 and completed on 11th Feb 2000.
+Archbishop James Aruldhas and Fr.
+D. Jayaraj were instrumental in the construction of the new Church.
+Only the original Alter was retained, and the rest was built with concrete.

 The original alter